Tom Nook: In other media

 Tom Nook has made several minor appearances in the Super Smash Bros. series of video games, appearing as various collectibles in Super Smash Bros.
 Melee, Super Smash Bros.
 Brawl and Super Smash Bros.
 Ultimate, as well as a background character on the Smashville stage, which is based on the Animal Crossing series.
 Tom Nook's shop music also features in Super Smash Bros.
 Brawl as part of "Town Hall and Tom Nook's Store".
-Tom Nook has also been featured in several promotional items, including plush toys.
+Tom Nook also appears in the Animal Crossing animated film, and has been featured in several promotional items, including plush toys.